grain-lang/grain/stdlib/option.md

 ```

 Extracts the value inside a `Some` option, otherwise
-throw an exception containing a default message.
+throws an exception containing a default message.

 Parameters: